 Papers AC1 and AC2 cover the syllabus of the three compulsory core topics: Algebra, Analysis and Differential Equations.
-Paper AC1 consists of 9 short, very straightforward questions.
+Paper AC1 consists of 9 short, straightforward questions.
 The aim of the paper is to assess the breadth of coverage of the compulsory core at a basic level and students are expected to answer all questions.
 Paper AC2 consists of 9 questions of a more traditional style where depth of knowledge is tested.
+Examination candidates are required to answer at least one question from each section of the core topics (from 2008/09).